hpcc-systems/MAF/packages/mysql/README.md

 # Set up configs

 Keytar is used to store access to the username and password for sql.
-To setup an sql config please run:
+To setup an sql config please run the following from project root:
 ```
 node node_modules/@ln-maf/mysql/config.js
 ```